 That’s not to say that security isn’t a priority.
 Most platforms encrypt data and are using security features like two-factor authentication and biometrics.
 The issue is that there will always be nefarious individuals looking to exploit user mistakes or minor security holes.

-One of the biggest drawbacks with social payments is that they’re useless if your friends, family, colleagues, or customers aren’t using the platform.
-For example, if you only know two people who use Venom — is that going to be enough to motivate you to set-up an account?
+One of the biggest drawbacks of social payments is that they’re useless; if your friends, family, colleagues, or customers aren’t using the platform.
+For example, if you only know two people who use Venom — is that going to be enough to motivate you to set up an account?
 That may not be worth your time.

-After all, the appeal to social payments is the sense of a community.
+After all, the appeal to social payments is the sense of community.